 Refer to the ticket in your commit message by using the notation

 [JENKINS-1234] where JENKINS-1234 is the ticket ID.
 This allows our scripts to understand the history and generate changelogs without human help.
 If you use the notation

 [FIX JENKINS-1234], our bot will close the ticket automatically when the change is merged into the repository, and when the change is tested in our CI server.
 These notations create useful cross-references across systems, and are therefore highly recommended.

 We encourage you to have a test case for the code you added to avoid future regressions.
-See Unit Test for more details about how to write tests.
+See Testing for more details about how to write tests.

 Try to describe your changes so that other people understand what you did.

 Make sure you didn’t modify portions that aren’t related to your changes (most often caused by IDE auto-fixing import statements and other code formats.)